FrikoGad/FrikoGad/README.md

 ### Hi there 👋

-I'm a beginner Android developer📱
+I'm a beginner Android developer 📱
-I'm based in Saint Petersburg, Russia🏰
+I'm based in Saint Petersburg, Russia 🏰
-Currently looking for job💻
+Currently looking for job 💻
-I will be glad for any conversations💬
+I will be glad for any conversations 💬
 How you can contact me:

 email: goliaf551@gmail.com